mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 The location of your private key on your local machine may be in a hidden directory for example `~/.ssh`.
 In order to navigate to it to provide the location when setting up your connection profile, you may need to enable the display of hidden directories/files in your local desktop environment first.
 On a Mac you can do this with the shortcut {{<kbd "CMD+SHIFT+.">}}.
 In Windows this is under File Explorer / View / Hidden Items.
 It's also possible that your home directory itself (normally `/Users/<username>`) is not configured to be displayed by default in `Finder`.
 If this is case, go to Finder / Preferences / Sidebar / Show these items and tick the box next to the item representing your username: this should make it appear, and `.ssh` should be a subdirectory of this.

+Windows users may need to switch on "show hidden files" which is normally an option in File Explorer windows, and/or where you're asked to choose from a list of files.

 ### Can't make an onward connection

-Previous versions of the Windows client had problems with "forward authentication" enabled, but this is required for onward connection to other machines.
-If this happens, try:

-* Does your username have > 8 characters?
-If so, try using `nx4` (centos7), or any of the new Rocky 9 NX servers, `nx[1-3]`
+* Does your username have more than 8 characters?
+  * Before we realised this was a problem, some users were not prevented from creating accounts with usernames over 8 characters.
+The names of the servers are now kept as short as possible e.g. `nx1`, `nx2` so this mitigates the problem in most cases.
+All the new Rocky 9 NX hosts are now the same in this respect.
+But if your username is very long (>13 characters) you may still run into problems here, in which case please contact the helpdesk.
+* [Update your key to ECDSA]({{%ref "generate-ssh-key-pair"%}}): this should solve the problem in most cases.
+* If it's still a problem 15 minutes after uploading your new public key, try:
-* Uninstalling the NoMachine Enterprise Client
+  * uninstalling the NoMachine Enterprise Client
+  * deleting the `%USERPROFILE%\.nx` (Windows) or `~\.nx` (Mac/Linux) directory on your machine
-* Deleting the `C:\Users\<username>\.nx` directory on your machine
+  * deleting the `%USERPROFILE%\Documents\NoMachine` or `~\NoMachine` directory on your machine (beware this will remove **all** connection profiles)
-* Re-installing and trying again.
+  * rebooting, then re-installing and trying again.
-* Deleting and making a new connection profile for the nx server you're connecting to.

 ### Can't display graphics from sci machine or other onward connection